wpendl99/.github/profile/css/selectors/selectors.md

 ## ID selector

-Our final selector uses the ID of an element.
+ID selectors reference the ID of an element.
 All IDs should be unique within an HTML document and so this select targets a specific element.
 To use the ID selector you prefix the ID with the hash symbol (`#`).
 We would like to showcase our physics department by putting a think purple border along with the some whitespace padding on the left side of the physics section.

 ```css
 #physics {